-3.2.2.2Contrast Enhancement
+3.2.2.2 Contrast Enhancement

 The second pre-processing step is contrast enhancement.
 The face images from our test dataset showed an unbalance in the Lab channels.
-It seems that the luminance channel L of typical face images has a rather good contrast (except for outlier images taken under very bad illumination conditions), whereas the two color channels a and b are very dull.
+It seems that the luminance channel

+L of typical face images has a rather good contrast (except for outlier images taken under very bad illumination conditions), whereas the two color channels a and b are very dull.
 Since a region's color distribution is described by a Gaussian model, the segmentation process would mainly be driven by the dominant luminance channel.
-Contrast enhancement performed on each channel separately eliminates this problem [20], as depicted in Figure 3.6.
+Contrast enhancement performed on each channel separately eliminates this problem [19].